SkySchermer/uweclang/Developer Notes.md

     ```python
     r'Raw strings allow you to ignore certain escape sequences.'
     r"These are represented directly: \n, \r, \t, \0, etc."
-    r'This doesn\'t work on quotes, because they are needed to terminate the string'
+    r'This doesn\'t work on quotes, because they are needed to terminate the string.'

     ```

+    (Raw strings are very useful for working with [Regular Expressions](#regular-expressions).)

 ### Lists